tlevine/www.thomaslevine.com/content/!/socrata-metrics-api/index.md

 * [data.montgomerycountymd.gov](https://data.montgomerycountymd.gov/analytics)

-The analytics page gets its data from a web API endpoint for the site analytics.
+The analytics page gets its data from a web API endpoint for the site metrics.
 Here's how that endpoint works.

-## Overview
+## Using the API
 The endpoint is at `/api/site_metrics.json`.

     GET /api/site_metrics.json